robotology/blocktest/README.md

 -   **normal:**
     in this case, the parameter will have the value in the order the values are specified.
-    In the above example the kppos parameter will have the value, in order, from the first to the last execution 40 50 60 70 80 90
+    In the above example, the kppos parameter will have the value, in order, from the first to the last execution 40 50 60 70 80 90

 | Param position | Name | Default | Comment                 |